The State-of-the-Art in Lifelog Retrieval: A Review of Progress at the ACM Lifelog Search Challenge Workshop 2022-24

 \section{Summary of Participating System Approaches}

 Lifelog retrieval systems must interpret user inputs across multiple modalities, such as free-text queries, visual examples, and contextual filters (e.g., time, location, or activity).
 The strategies for interpreting these inputs vary by system.
+Because integration details are team-specific and often unpublished, our discussion focuses on observed usage patterns and system-level effects rather than implementation comparisons.

 The strategies used vary significantly across systems, ranging from rule-based filtering to embedding-based semantic search and LLM-driven query interpretation.
 Tran et al.~\cite{tran2024lifelogging} present a general pipeline for LSC systems, illustrating how user inputs are processed, matched against indexed data, and refined through user interaction.
 This model reflects the common architecture seen in many LSC submissions and helps contextualise the multimodal input-handling approaches used in the challenge.

-The early years of LSC from 2018 to 2021 saw a gradual progress in lifelog retrieval methods.
-Developments from this period are detailed in~\cite{gurrin2019invited} and~\cite{tran2023comparing}, which documented the advancements made in the initial and later years of this phase respectively.
+The early years of LSC, from 2018 to 2021, saw a gradual progress in lifelog retrieval methods.
+Developments from this period are detailed in~\cite{gurrin2019invited} and~\cite{tran2023comparing}, which documented the advancements made in the initial and later years of this phase, respectively.

 Since 2022, LSC has seen a steady increase in participating teams, many of whom have introduced new retrieval techniques and system designs each year.
 Some approaches, such as metadata filtering, temporal queries, and visual similarity search, have now become standard in the community and continue to be refined.
 Meanwhile, emerging trends—including embedding-based retrieval (with embeddings extracted via vision transformers or language-image transformers), large language models (LLMs), and multimodal query interfaces—are transforming lifelog search.